saegl5/jiayou_delete_events/README.md

 2. Copy and paste [the script](./Code.gs) into the editor.
 3. Modify the calendar name.
 (By default, it is "JIA YOU."
 Recommended, if you had created or updated events on an alternate calender. ***Must name it differently from the owner name, otherwise the script will not delete events.***)
 4. Modify the search query.
 (By default, it is "Updated Meeting."
 Specifically, `myNewQuery = "Updated Meeting";`)
+5. Confine the date range by inputting a start date and end date.
-5. Save and run the script.
+6. Save and run the script.
 (Requires permission to make changes to events and authorization. ***Note also that deleting calendar events may be subject to a [use limit](https://support.google.com/a/answer/2905486?hl=en).***)

 ### Web App